atomicdata-dev/atomic-server/README.md

 Yes.
 This is what I'm doing with the Tauri desktop distribution of AtomicServer.
 Check out the [`desktop`](https://github.com/atomicdata-dev/atomic-server/tree/master/desktop) code for an example!

+## I want to use my own authorization.
+How do I do that?

+You can disable all authorization using `--public-mode`.
+Make sure AtomicServer is not publicly accessible, because this will allow anyone to read any data.

 ### Where is my data stored on my machine?